pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit check-if-we-won >}}

-If it is then I run a loop that moves the bunny through facing it's four directions (so that it looks like it's dancing).
+If it is then I run a loop that moves the bunny through facing its four directions (so that it looks like it's dancing).

 {{< commit detect-final-row >}}